SyedMuhammadHamza/Myers-Briggs-Type-Indicator-MBTI-classification-Web-App/README.md

 ### Reddit Data Collection Using Pushshift Reddit API [Link](https://github.com/SyedMuhammadHamza/Myers-Briggs-Type-Indicator-MBTI-classification-Web-App/blob/main/Model/Reddit%20Posts%20and%20Comments%20Data%20Collection%20with%20Pushshift.py)

 ## Dataset
-following data has been collected in a total of 16 CSV files during Data cleaning and preprocessing these 16 files has been concatenated into a final CSV file

 |  Subreddit   | Number of subscribers    |  Number of posts collected  |
 | ------------ |:------------------------:| ---------------------------:|